grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### url

 The full Redis URL of your Redis server.
-Example: `redis://username:password@localhost:6739/0`.
-In order to enable TLS, you need to use the `rediss` scheme.
+For example: `redis://username:password@localhost:6739/0`.
+To enable TLS, use the `rediss` scheme.

 The default is `"redis://localhost:6379"`.

 ### cluster

-A comma-separated list of Redis cluster members, either in `host:port` format or using the full Redis URLs (e.g `redis://username:password@localhost:6739`).
+A comma-separated list of Redis cluster members, either in `host:port` format or using the full Redis URLs ( `redis://username:password@localhost:6739`).
 For example, `localhost:7000, localhost: 7001, localhost:7002`.
-If you use full Redis URLs, you can specify the scheme, username and password only once, e.g `redis://username:password@localhost:0000,localhost:1111,localhost:2222`.
-You can't specify different username and password for each URL.
+If you use the full Redis URLs, you can specify the scheme, username, and password only once.
+For example, `redis://username:password@localhost:0000,localhost:1111,localhost:2222`.
+You cannot specify a different username and password for each URL.

 > **Note:** If you have specify `cluster`, the value for `url` is ignored.

-> **Note:** In Grafana Enterprise v8.5 and later versions, you can enable TLS for cluster mode using the `rediss` scheme.
+> **Note:** You can enable TLS for cluster mode using the `rediss` scheme in Grafana Enterprise v8.5 and later versions.

 ### prefix